Tennis: Federer begins road to 100 with a win in Paris

 Cilic, who moved closer to securing a place at the ATP Finals in London, beat Djokovic here at the same stage two years ago and also in this year’s Queen’s final before Wimbledon.

-John Isner’s hopes of making the London finals received a potentially fatal blow when he was beaten 6-4 6-7(9) 7-6(8) by rising Russian Karen Khachanov.
+Nishikori could still make the London party but John Isner’s hopes received a potentially fatal blow when he was beaten 6-4 6-7(9) 7-6(8) by rising Russian Karen Khachanov.

 The giant American saved four match points before the 22-year-old Khachanov, who had already staved off two himself, finally threaded a backhand winner past the net-rushing Isner to win after nearly 2-1/2 hours of massive hitting.